 Morrison homers twice as Rays beat Tigers 9-1

-Logan Morrison homered twice and Steven Souza Jr. hit his first career grand slam as the Tampa Bay Rays beat the Detroit Tigers 9-1 Sunday to split a four-game series.
-Derek Norris and Evan Longoria also homered for the Rays, who won five of seven in the season series with Detroit.
+Steven Souza Jr. has been looking forward to playing on Father's Day since his son Micah was born in December.
+Souza hit his first career grand slam as the Tampa Bay Rays beat the Detroit Tigers 9-1 on Sunday.

 Add your comments below